calpaterson/pyappcache/README.md

 Pyappcache is a library to make it easier to use application-level caching in Python.

 - Allows putting arbitrary Python objects into the cache
+  - And provides type hints so you can typecheck what you get back from the cache
 - Supports Memcache, Redis and SQLite
 - Provides a few handy extras
   - A plugin for the [cachecontrol](https://pypi.org/project/CacheControl/) library so you can also use it as an HTTP cache with [requests](https://pypi.org/project/requests/)